mozilla/firefox-test-engineering/guide/software.rst

 Python_ is a programming language that we use in many of our tools and automation frameworks.
-Our bigger web-based tools are often implemented using Django_, a Python-based framework for making websites, but we also use other web frameworks, such as Flask_, for smaller apps.
+Our bigger web-based tools are often implemented using Django_, a Python-based framework for making websites.

-Most of our Python-based projects are developed to run under Python 2, and most of our servers run web apps using Python 2.
+Most of our Python-based projects are developed to run under Python 2.

 .. seealso::